Barry Williams (skeptic): Skeptical activism

 Williams first realised that he was a skeptic when he read Chariots of the Gods?; he thought it was fascinating, until he read to the section about the pyramids.
 He is quoted as saying about the section "This is tripe".
 He later heard Dick Smith say in an interview that things like UFOs needed to be challenged; he wrote to Smith and said that if he got anything off the ground he was interested.
 Until then Williams thought that he was the only person who believed that such things did not exist.

 In 1980, Williams formed the New South Wales branch of the Australian Skeptics.
 In 1986, the head office of the Australian Skeptics moved to Sydney and Williams served as their president until 1996.
 In 1990, Williams took up the role of editor of The Skeptic magazine, and remained in that role for 18 years.

 In 1995, the Australian Skeptics received a bequest which enabled them to create the position of executive officer.
 Williams relinquished his position of president and took up the full time position of executive officer in 1997, becoming the first paid employee of the Australian Skeptics.

 During his time as president and executive officer of the Australian Skeptics, Williams appeared in various media outlets and became the face of Skepticism in Australia.
-He was often called on for comment about psychics, UFOs, ghosts, new age beliefs, creationism, and the "energy polariser" of racing driver Peter Brock.
+He was often called on for comment about psychics, UFOs, ghosts, new age beliefs, creationism, and the "Energy Polarizer" of racing driver Peter Brock.